 Our first day of Lacrosse is fast approaching!
 We hope you're as excited as we are to shed winter (and all of these cold snowy days) and get to spring and the fastest growing team sport in America!

-Opening day of K-2 Spring Lacrosse is Monday, April 10.
+Opening day of K-2 Spring Lacrosse is TBD.
 For the beginning of the season, practice days and times are scheduled on Mondays and Wednesdays from 6:00 PM – 7:00 PM at Dewitt Rd School.

 As we get a little further into the season, practice will stay at Dewitt on Wednesdays but we will play games on Mondays at the Ridgecrest fields (fields behind “The Box”) The games on Mondays will be in “The Box” and on “The Fields”.
 Games will be at 6 PM, 7 PM.
 The teams and game schedule will be posted as we get closer or just after the start of the season.

 In regards to the weather, it is likely the first week or two will be chilly so please make sure your son has appropriate clothing for the weather.
 Long sleeves clothing and pants are recommended.
 If for any reason the weather is unacceptable during the practice, we may end a little early.

 Also, if the weather forecast or the current weather for that day does not look favorable, I will try to make a “go or cancellation” decision by 4 PM that day.
 Please look for communications to come in your email or check the scrolling banner on the WLC page for any updates to that days practice (when the weather is questionable).
 You can always contact me with questions regarding the status as well.

 Teams will be formed and communicated (and posted online) as we get closer to the season or just after the start of the season.
 We will evaluate skills and try to make the teams as even as possible so we have fair competitive play, equal opportunity, and a fun experience all around.
 We feel this is the best way to introduce or continue to develop the skills and confidence of each child.